shumbor/accel-ppp-docs/configuration/ipoe.rst

     More modern load balancing mechanism based on weight.

     How it works:
-    On reception of DHCPDISCOVER accel-ppp sends broadcast DHCP message to port 67 with same xid and add special vendor-specific option where encodes its current session count multipled by weight.
+    On reception of DHCPDISCOVER accel-ppp sends broadcast DHCP message to port 67 with same xid and add special vendor-specific option where encodes its current session count multiplied by weight.
 On reception of such message accel-ppp searches session with same xid and compares weight.
 If received weight is less than session's weight then it terminates this session.
     May be used as per-interface.

 .. admonition:: Note: